redis-developer/banking-on-redis/docs/02-STREAMS.md

 (nil)
 ```

 You can also specify how many items you want back using `COUNT`.
 You'll get at most that many but sometimes less.
-Let's read the Stream is groups of 10.
-Start from the begining:
+Let's read the Stream in groups of 10.
+Start from the beginning:

 ```bash
 127.0.0.1:6379> XREAD COUNT 10 STREAMS exercise:transactions 0-0